Estella (Great Expectations): Estella and Pip as adults

 After Pip receives an unexpected boon of a gentleman's upbringing and the "great expectation" of a future fortune from an unknown benefactor, he finds himself released from the blacksmith's apprenticeship that had been funded by Miss Havisham as compensation for Pip's years of service to her.
 He also finds himself thrown into Estella's social milieu in London, where Pip goes to be educated as a gentleman.
 He relentlessly pursues Estella, though her warm expressions of friendship are firmly countered by her insistence that she cannot love him.

 In fact, Pip discovers that Miss Havisham's lessons have worked all too well on Estella; when both are visiting the elderly woman, Miss Havisham makes gestures of affection towards her adopted daughter and is shocked that Estella is neither able nor willing to return them.
 Estella points out that Miss Havisham taught her to be hard-hearted and unloving.
 Even after witnessing this scene, Pip continues to live in anguished and fruitless hope that Estella will return his love.

-Estella flirts with and pursues Bentley Drummle, a disdainful rival of Pip's, and eventually marries him because she wants to break the other gentlemen suitor's hearts just like Miss Havisham told her to do.
+Estella flirts with and pursues Bentley Drummle, a disdainful rival of Pip's, and eventually marries him because she wants to break the other gentlemen suitors' hearts just like Miss Havisham told her to do.
+Miss Havishan is displeased that she is marrying as she could have kept breaking hearts, so her marriage could also be seen as her trying to break free from Miss Havisham's influence or rebelling against her.
 Seeing her flirt with the brutish Drummle, Pip asks Estella (rather bitterly) why she never displays such affection with him.

 "Do you want me then," said Estella, turning suddenly with a fixed and serious, if not angry, look, "to deceive and entrap you?"

 "Do you deceive and entrap him, Estella?"

 "Yes, and many others—all of them but you."

 This exchange suggests that Estella feels at least a modicum of love for Pip, as does the fact that in his presence, she never pretends to be anything but what she is.
 Rather than push him away, this honest behaviour only frustrates Pip.

 It is implied that Drummle abuses Estella during their relationship and that she is very unhappy.
 By the end of the book, Drummle has been killed by a horse he had abused.